Landing rays and ray Cannon-Thurston maps: Applications

 We shall first show the following instead.
 In \cite[Remark 8]{baker-riley}, the authors assert that `more elaborate versions' of their argument for Theorem~\ref{baker-riley thm} proves Theorem~\ref{thm-corebr}.
-Since this follows in a straightforward way from Theorem~\ref{thm-endo}, and since no published proof exists, we include proof below.
+Since this follows in a straightforward way from Theorem~\ref{thm-endo}, and since no published proof exists, we include a proof below.
 The pair $(H,G_{bcd})$ is clearly contained in the pair $(H,G)$.
-Thus, Theorem~\ref{thm-corebr} inverts the approach of \cite{baker-riley} and directly establishes the non-existence of CT maps in the simpler constituents examples building up the example in Theorem~\ref{baker-riley thm} above. \begin{theorem} With notation as in Theorem~\ref{baker-riley thm}, \begin{enumerate} \item $(H,G_{bcd})$ is not a CT pair, \item The pair $(H,G_{bcd})$ admits a ray-CT map. \end{enumerate} \end{theorem}
+Thus, Theorem~\ref{thm-corebr} directly establishes the non-existence of Cannon--Thurston maps in the simpler constituents examples building up the example in Theorem~\ref{baker-riley thm} above.